rexzai1992/photobooth-bolt-2/README.md

 - Add AI-powered enhancements (background removal/blur, facial beautification)
 - Allow users to share strips directly to social media
 - Capture a short video during the countdown and include it alongside the photo strip
+- Advanced analytics and reporting for photo generation patterns
+- Automated backup and archival systems
+- Integration with cloud storage providers

 ### 📜 License